JoeLumbley/Shape-Editor/README.md

 **Debugging and Adjustment**: If you want to adjust points, you can easily identify their coordinates and modify them as needed.

-The visualization of the array of points as VB.NET code in the TextBox enhances user interaction with the Shape Editor application, providing clarity and control over the shapes being created.
+The visualization of the array of points as VB.NET code in the TextBox enhances user interaction, providing clarity and control over the shapes being created.